awsdocs/aws-sct-user-guide/doc_source/CHAP_GettingStarted.md

 # Getting started with AWS SCT<a name="CHAP_GettingStarted"></a>

-You can use the AWS Schema Conversion Tool \(AWS SCT\) to convert the schema for a source database located either on\-premises or hosted by Amazon Web Services \(AWS\)\.
+You can use the AWS Schema Conversion Tool \(AWS SCT\) to convert the schema for a source database\.
+The source database can be a self\-managed engine running on\-premises or on an Amazon EC2 instance\.
 You can convert your source schema to a schema for any supported database that is hosted by AWS\.
 The AWS SCT application provides a project\-based user interface\.

 Almost all work you do with AWS SCT starts with the following steps: